 5 (or so) bananas

 Scrape out inside of vanilla bean and put scrapings in a large (2 cup) glass measuring cup.
 Add the milk and microwave for 2 to 3 minutes to scald – keep an eye on it.
 You don’t want it to boil over.
+If using the paste, you can skip the step of scalding the milk.

 Combine flour, sugar and salt in a heavy saucepan.
 Turn heat to medium and gradually whisk in scalded vanilla milk; continue whisking over medium heat until mixture begins to thicken.
 Stir 1/4 cup milk mixture into egg yolks, then gradually add egg yolk mixture to saucepan, whisking all the while.
 Continue whisking until mixture is thick and coats spoon – this should only take a minute or two.